Case Study — YieldSphere

 Key Technical Choices

-Prescriptions are reviewed and approved by agronomists before delivery to equipment rather than auto-applied.
-The review step surfaces model errors before they affect 15,000 hectares of crops.
+Reallocations above a configurable size threshold are reviewed and approved by the risk desk before execution rather than auto-submitted.
+The review step surfaces model errors before they affect a meaningful share of the $143M portfolio.

 Results